TranslationalBioinformaticsIGTP/STARProtocols_Mazuelas_2022/README.md

 ##8- Pseudoalign your fastq files using  Rscript STARProtocols_Salmon_Alignment.R in your command line.

-##9- Proceed to create a QC heatmap plot to see if your neurofibromaspheres are well differentiated.
+##9- Proceed to create a QC heatmap plot to see if your neurofibromaspheres are well differentiated runnig Rscript STARProtocols_QC.R in your command line.

 *Please, refer to Mazuelas et al. 2022 Figure 3 E(https://doi.org/10.1016/j.celrep.2022.110385) for a reference of a good neurofibromasphere differenciation.*